x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/recovery-databases-exchange-2013-help.md

 An RDB can be used to recover data in several situations, such as:

-  - **Same server dial tone recovery**   You can perform a recovery from an RDB after the original database has been restored from backup, as part of a dial tone recovery operation.
+  - **Same server dial tone recovery**: You can perform a recovery from an RDB after the original database has been restored from backup, as part of a dial tone recovery operation.

-  - **Alternate server dial tone recovery**   You can use an alternate server to host the dial tone database, and then later recover data from an RDB after the original database has been restored from backup.
+  - **Alternate server dial tone recovery**: You can use an alternate server to host the dial tone database, and then later recover data from an RDB after the original database has been restored from backup.

-  - **Mailbox recovery**   You can recover an individual mailbox from backup when the deleted mailbox retention period has elapsed.
+  - **Mailbox recovery**: You can recover an individual mailbox from backup when the deleted mailbox retention period has elapsed.
 You then extract data from the restored mailbox and copy it to a target folder or merge it with another mailbox.

-  - **Specific item recovery**   You can restore from backup data that has been deleted or purged from a mailbox.
+  - **Specific item recovery**: You can restore from backup data that has been deleted or purged from a mailbox.

 > [!NOTE]